aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-03-25-Proximal-Policy-Optimization.md

 $$L(s,a,\theta_k,\theta) = \min\left(\frac{\pi_{\theta}(a|s)}{\pi_{\theta_k}(a|s)}, (1+\epsilon)\right)  A^{\pi_{\theta_k}}(s,a)$$

-The Advantage function is nothing but the return from the current state-action pair minus the baseline (chosen such that it does not depend on the policy parameters).
+The Advantage function is nothing but the return (Monte-Carlo or TD-return or the Q-function) from the current state-action pair minus the baseline (chosen such that it does not depend on the policy parameters).
 When the advantage is $0$, we are in a neutral position.
 Considering the other possibility, if the advantage is positive, it means that taking action $a$ in the state $s$ is more likely to improve the performance.
 Hence, we should increase the probability of taking action $a$ in the state $s$.
 However, increasing does not mean we can do it without an upper limit.

-$\epsilon$ in the above equation takes a small value between $0$ and $1$ ($0.2$ in the [PPO paper](https://arxiv.org/abs/1707.06347)). $\min$ in the above equation means that the correction ratio will be **clipped** as soon as it passes the upper limit $(1+\epsilon)$.
+$\epsilon$ in the above equation takes a small value between $0$ and $1$ ($0.2$ in the [PPO paper](https://arxiv.org/abs/1707.06347)). $\min$ in the above equation means that the correction ratio will be *clipped* as soon as it passes the upper limit $(1+\epsilon)$.
 This will ensure a limited increment in the objective, even if a higher ratio leads to more improvement.

 You can view this clipping similar to what we do in trust-region.
 We find the most optimal point in the trust-region and use it as our next estimate of the policy while ignoring any other point outside the trust-region, even if we might improve more.
 We do this because our bets are off in the space outside the trust-region.